- Plastics contained within the guts of birds feeding on landfill will be analysed for a broad suite of hazardous flame retardants (FRs).

 Year 2: Continue fieldwork and sampling of avian tissues and eggs from UK sites; isolation of plastics from the birds’ gut contents and their characterization using electron microscopy; determination of FR concentrations in samples; write-up of initial data for international conference presentation towards the end of Year 2.

 Year 3: Complete field sampling of bird tissues and eggs from UK sites; undertake research visit to ECCC (Hamilton, ON, Canada) to participate in field sampling of avian tissues and eggs (start of Year 3); complete determination of FR concentrations in samples; write research papers and thesis; make second presentation at international conference towards end of Year 3

 Year 4: Completion of thesis and writing of papers.

 Partners and collaboration (including CASE)

-The project involves collaboration between the Schools of GEES and Biosciences (at UOB) and our partners, Environment and Climate Change Canada, with Dr Kim Fernie.
-Dr Fernie studies how FRs influence the breeding biology of several avian taxa, including the introduced European Starling that forages and breeds at landfill sites in Canada.
+The project involves collaboration between the Schools of GEES and Biosciences (at UOB) and our partner, ECCC, with Dr Kim Fernie.
+Dr Fernie studies how FRs influence the breeding biology of several avian taxa, including introduced Common Starlings that forage and breed at landfill sites in Canada.
 It is Red-listed in the UK but has pest status in Canada.
-This collaboration provides the PhD student with an exciting opportunity to work on different avian taxa on two continents, to examine their relative efficacy as bio-indicators of chemical contamination at higher trophic levels.
+This collaboration provides the PhD student with an exciting opportunity to work on different avian taxa on two continents, to examine their relative efficacy as bio-indicators of chemical contamination at different trophic levels.